 Canada, Germany, Norway, and Venezuela have 0.82%, 0.56%, 0.48%, and 0.42% respectively.

 A Note on Pools

-When choosing a mining pool, a user should do his/her own research in order to select the one that suits best.
+A user should do his/her own research in order to select the one that suits best.
 Sometimes, a miner joins a mining pool without learning all the details closely.
 For example, different pools charge different transaction fees or offer various payment methods for payouts.
-We’ve tried to provide you with essential information about each Bitcoin mining pool mentioned in the list, yet this does not mean we’ve observed everything.
+We’ve tried to provide you with essential information about each pool mentioned in the list, yet this does not mean we’ve observed everything.

 Why Are Miners Important?